RedVector RVI-11076

 • Cite examples of typical operator checks for cooling towers

-• Explain what suspended and dissolved solids are, how they affect a cooling water system, and how problems caused by suspended and dissolved solids can be minimized
+• Describe how problems caused by suspended and dissolved solids can be minimized